Gay's the Word (bookshop): History

 From the beginning, the bookshop was used as a community and information resource for lesbians and gay men providing information on gay organisations and forthcoming events.
 The shop hosted musical evenings and on the piano sat the score for the musical which inspired its name—Gay's the Word by Ivor Novello.
-Various organisations and community groups used the shop after hours for meetings, including Icebreakers, the Lesbian Discussion Group (still going after 30 years), Gay Black Group and the Gay Disabled Group.
-It's also the venue for meetings of TransLondon.
-The cafe and piano are no longer there but the noticeboard is still in use and free gay papers are distributed from there.
+Various organisations and community groups used the shop after hours for meetings.

 When the shop was founded in 1979, gay books were not generally available in ordinary bookstores.
 The early newsletters listed the few radical bookstores in the country where gay books were available and Gay News had an excellent and pioneering mail order service.
 The gay movement at this period in the United States was particularly vibrant and stimulated an immense amount of literature with many small publishing houses being established.
 Gay's the Word had to import a large part of its stock from the US as not enough gay books were published in the UK.
-Lesbian and gay publishing houses which were later established in the UK include Gay Men's Press, Brilliance Books, Onlywomen Press and Third House.
+Lesbian and gay publishing houses which were later established in the UK include Gay Men's Press, Brilliance Books and Onlywomen Press.

 In 1984, Customs and Excise, assuming the shop to be a porn store rather than a serious bookstore, mounted a large-scale raid and seized thousands of pounds' worth of stock.
-Works by Tennessee Williams, Gore Vidal, Christopher Isherwood and Jean Genet as well as the Joy of Gay Sex and Joy of Lesbian Sex were among the books seized.
-Directors were eventually charged with conspiracy to import indecent books under the Customs Consolidation Act 1876.
+The books seized covered many categories of books stocked by Gay's The Word.
+The directors were charged with conspiracy to import indecent books under the Customs Consolidation Act 1876 (39 & 40 Vict. c.
+36).
 Unlike the situation with the Obscene Publications Act, which governs literature published in the UK, the Customs Consolidation Act 1876 does not provide for a literary or artistic defence of titles.
-A campaign was set in motion and the charges were vigorously defended.
-A defence fund was set up and raised over £55,000 from the public.
-Many well-known writers also gave their support and Gore Vidal donated £3,000.
+A campaign was started, and the charges were vigorously defended.
+A defence fund was raised over £55,000 from the public.
+Many well-known writers also gave their support, and Gore Vidal donated £3,000.
 Newspaper articles appeared, various MPs visited the shop and questions were asked in the House of Commons.
 The charges were eventually dropped in 1986.